halaalanzi/Hotel-Reviews-NLP-Project/Proposal/README.md

 ## Data Description
 - We used a dataset of Hotel Reviews from Kaggle website [here](https://www.kaggle.com/jiashenliu/515k-hotel-reviews-data-in-europe)
-- The dataset consists of 17 terms and 515,738 documents.
+- The dataset consists of 17 documents and 515,738 terms.

 Below is a description of the features: